worldbank/wb-reproducible-research-repository/resources/reproducibility_report_template/README.md

 Select the appropriate statement (lines 132-135):

 - **Red**: If exhibits failed to reproduce - specify how many.
-- **Green (main only)**: If only main paper exhibits were verified and reproduced.
+- **Green (all exhibits)**: If all the paper exhibits were verified and reproduced.
 - **Green (main + appendix)**: If main paper and randomly selected 10 empirical appendix exhibits reproduced.

+> Note: If some exhibits were verified virtually, add this information.
+For instance: "Every exhibit of the paper has been reproduced accurately.
+5 exhibits were verified through virtual verification."

 #### 1.2 Code Execution Instructions
 Fill in line 137-140 with specific instructions.
+These instructions should reflect what a new user needs to do to reproduce the results, not the changes you made to run the code.
+For instance, if you installed packages to run the code, you do not need to mention this — the published reproducibility package will already include the installed packages.
 Use software-specific templates:

 **For Stata:**
 ```latex